 - Good decision = given the incomplete information you have, this decision yields the highest Expected Value (EV) in the long run

 - Right decision = decision that turns out to be correct in this particular instance

-- E.g. if you blindly choose a stock to invest in, and the stock price rises the next day, you made the right decision, but it is a bad decision.
+- E.g. if you blindly choose a stock to invest in, and the stock price rises the next day, you've made the right decision.
+But it is a bad decision.

-- E.g. in poker, if you made a "good" bluff in theory, but the opponent called your bluff in this instance, you made the wrong but good decision.
+- E.g. in poker, if you made a "good" bluff in theory, but the opponent called your bluff in this instance, you've made the wrong but good decision.